Which team has the most NBA Finals appearances?

 - Dallas MavericksLiveTodayTomorrowvs--|

-Which team has the most NBA Finals appearances? originally appeared on NBC Sports Boston
+Which team has the most NBA Finals appearances? originally appeared on NBC Sports Washington

 After a two-season hiatus, the Golden State Warriors find themselves in a familiar spot: the NBA Finals.